Keeping warm in winter

 Check the opening times of your GP surgery and pharmacy - make sure you've got all the medications you and the person you look after need over weekends and also the Easter bank holidays.
 Also if you think you could possibly need help from emergency or crisis services and helplines, check their opening hours in advance.

-Keep moving.
-Getting out and about is difficult in the cold weather but try and stay as active as you can.
+Keep moving - getting out and about is difficult in the cold weather but try and stay as active as you can.
 Even if you can't get out, try and do what you can at home to keep moving.
-There are loads of videos you can follow on websites like YouTube and you'll get the benefit even if you just do ten minutes of gentle exercise each day.
+There are Live Life Better Videos and strictly no falling classes you can follow.
+You'll get the benefit even if you just do ten minutes of gentle exercise each day.

 You can get more advice about staying well in winter by visiting

 - Derbyshire County Council - Your Health

 - NHS - Joined Up Care Derbyshire - Healthy, warm and well

 Travelling and staying safe in winter weather